Bainbridge Community Foundation (Bainbridge Island, WA)Click map for a full size active view.

 Don't have an account?
 Sign up to open an account and start an application.

 Bainbridge Community Foundation’s Community Response Fund provides limited financial resources to nonprofit organizations for urgent unanticipated health and human service needs on Bainbridge Island, especially during times of economic hardship or human or natural disaster.
-The Covid-19 pandemic is one of those times.

 The Community Response Fund is an area-of-interest fund established by the Bainbridge Community Foundation in 2009.
 The fund began as an idea from a group of nonprofit staff and community leaders.
 The purpose of the fund is to assist local non-profit human service agencies that experience an unexpected temporary funding need that impacts their ability to provide critical community services.
-As such, it provides a safety net for the agencies that provide a safety net for our greater Bainbridge Island community.
+As such, it provides a safety net for the agencies that provide a safety net for our greater Bainbridge Island, WA community.

 The grants committee will review applications.
 Checks will be sent out as quickly as possible.